sinhapm/minimal/index.md

 ------------------------------------------------------------------------------------------

 ### Project 2: Phase-Decomposition-3D-Seismic-Data-Odd-Even-Function-Method
-**Matlab Program to perform the 3D seismic data Phase Decomposition based on Odd-Even function.
+**3D seismic data Phase Decomposition based on Odd-Even function.
 It computes only the odd components (-90 degree, 90 degree) and the even components (+/-180 degree, 0 degree) from the 3D seismic data**.

 **Link: https://github.com/sinhapm/Phase-Decomposition-3D-Seismic-Data-Odd-Even-Function-Method.git**